Bentleyj/BeyondPhotography/README.md

 ### Day 44

-Creased a checker effect today based on the lenticular work I had done before.
+Created a checker effect today based on the lenticular work I had done before.
 It took me a little while to work out the logic but I finally sorted it.
 I'm not sure about this effect and I think I need to experiment with different step sizes to get somewthing interesting.

 ### Day 45